• Home

 This is the first in a series of collections of talking points on the processing of extensive data sets by non-relational or pseudo-relational means, speculative data analytics with these large data sets which is typically non-operational data and social media data obtained from internet sources, and how usable outcomes, if any, are derived, can be integrated into strategic, tactical and operational decision support.
 Continue reading →

-Consider this: Business Process Intelligence
+CONSIDER THIS: Business Process Intelligence

 Posted by Martyn Jones in accountability, Consider this